 ABOUT ATTORNEY PAUL THOMAS

-Paul Thomas has decades of experience in state and federal courts, assisting clients with sensitive advice and zealous representation.
+Paul Thomas is Of Counsel with Duffy Law.
+He has decades of experience in state and federal courts, assisting clients with sensitive advice and zealous representation.
 His successes at trial include, among others, acquittals in criminal cases involving charges of corporate criminal negligent homicide, violation of environmental laws, narcotics distribution and possession of a firearm in connection with drug distribution.
 He has obtained six and seven-figure jury verdicts in civil cases involving claims of violation of civil rights by law enforcement, racially hostile workplace and breach of employment contract based on sexual harassment/retaliation.
 He has advocated on behalf of hundreds of defendants in seeking and obtaining favorable plea agreements and reasonable sentences in cases where trial was not the best option.

 Attorney Thomas has been recognized and honored by the Bar for his professionalism: in 2007 he was given the Champion of Liberty Award by the Connecticut Criminal Defense Lawyers Association; in 2014 he was inducted into the American College of Trial Lawyers; and, in 2018 he received the Richard Law Award from the United States District Court for the District of Connecticut for his service with distinction to the court.

 Attorney Thomas graduated with honors from both Wesleyan University and the University of Connecticut School of Law, where he was an editor of the Law Review.
 He served for two years as law clerk for U.S. District Judge Ellen Bree Burns, before practicing law for almost 15 years at Zeldes, Needle & Cooper in Bridgeport, CT.
 He then joined the Office of the Federal Defender, where he was New Haven branch chief until he returned to private practice and joined Duffy Law in 2015.